Ma'anshan: Name

 The name of the city means "Horse Saddle Mountain".
 According to legend, the name came to be when the Western Chu hegemon Xiang Yu was fleeing from the Battle of Gaixia.
 Rather than be captured, the defeated general killed himself at the area now known as Ma'anshan after ensuring that his beloved horse would be ferried across the river to safety.
 Upon seeing his master die, the grief-stricken horse leapt into the river and was drowned.
 As a tribute, the boatman buried the horse's saddle on a nearby hill, giving Ma'anshan its name.

-City Flower and City Tree
+City flower and city tree

 Osmanthus fragrans is the city flower of Ma'anshan and is widely planted in Ma'anshan.
 The climate of Ma'anshan is more rainy and mild, suitable for the growth of sweet-scented osmanthus.
 Generally from mid-September to Chinese National Day, the sweet-scented osmanthus blooms.

 Camphor tree is the city tree of Ma'anshan.
 Camphor trees are very popular among residents of Ma'anshan.
 Residents of Ma'anshan City often regard camphor trees as landscape trees and feng shui trees.
 Feng shui in China means warding off evil spirits, longevity and good luck.